-At this point, you may be wondering, why do I even need to use separate user accounts?
-Wouldn't it be simpler for everyone just to have use the same account?
-Well, if you're sharing a computer with multiple people—for example, with your family or at the office—user accounts allow everyone to save their own files, preferences, and settings without affecting other computer users.
+At this point, you may be wondering why you might even need to use separate user accounts.
+If you're sharing a computer with multiple people—for example, with your family or at the office—user accounts allow everyone to save their own files, preferences, and settings without affecting other computer users.
 When you start your computer, you'll be able to choose which account you want to use.

 Administrator, Standard, and Managed accounts

-- Administrator: Administrator accounts are special accounts that are used for making changes to system settings or managing other people's accounts.
+Administrator: Administrator accounts are special accounts that are used for making changes to system settings or managing others' accounts.
 They have full access to every setting on the computer.
 Every computer will have at least one Administrator account, and if you're the owner you should already have a password to this account.

-- Standard: Standard accounts are the basic accounts you use for normal everyday tasks.
-As a Standard user, you can do just about anything you would need to do, such as running software or personalizing your desktop.
+Standard: Standard accounts are the basic accounts you use for normal everyday tasks.
+As a Standard user, you can do just about anything you would need to do, like running software and personalizing your desktop.

-Generally, it's safer to be logged in to a Standard account than an Administrator account.
-If you're logged in as an Administrator, it may actually make it easier for an unauthorized user to make changes to your computer.
-Therefore, you may want to create a Standard account for yourself, even if you're not sharing the computer with anyone.
+Generally, it's safer to be signed in to a Standard account than an Administrator account.
+If you're signed in as an Administrator, it may actually make it easier for an unauthorized user to make changes to your computer.
+Because of this, you may want to create a Standard account for yourself, even if you're not sharing the computer with anyone.
 You'll still be able to make Administrator-level changes; you'll just need to provide your Administrator password when making these changes.